ubccr/xdmod/docs/cloud.md

   - The instance type of the virtual machines.
 - Project
   - The  project  associated  with  a  running  session  of  a virtual  machine.
+- PI
+  - The principal investigator of a project has a valid allocation, which can be used by him/her or the members of the project to run VM's on.
 - Resource
   - A  resource  is  defined  as  any remote  infrastructure  that  hosts  cloud  instances.
 - User